unihackhq/handbook/docs/basic-rules.md

 ### Rule 3

 Any code must be published in a repository that is publicly accessible.
-You are free to use whatever code repository service you want (e.g. GitHub or BitBucket).
+You are free to use whatever code repository service you want (e.g. GitHub, BitBucket, GitLab).

 ### Rule 4